-(NLDO) – In the hectic days of the last days of the year, when everyone is busy preparing for Tet, many young people in Ho Chi Minh City still take time to sow spring seeds for the community.
+(NLDO) – In the hectic last days of the year, when everyone is busy preparing for Tet, many young people in Ho Chi Minh City still take time to sow spring seeds for the community.

 As a young person working in the health field, Chau realizes that donating blood is her responsibility to the community.

-Many young people take advantage of this opportunity to perform noble deeds before the New Year.
+Many young people take advantage of this opportunity to perform noble deeds on the eve of the New Year.

 Chau confided that she studied medicine and at first only donated blood as part of a movement organized by her university.
 Later, when she learned more, Chau realized the immeasurable value of each drop of blood.